 - Users use it to access a web browser to enter a URL or an API (Application Programming Interface).

-- It reduces the time taken for creating and managing websites for programmers or developers as they don’t have to go through the front-end process every time they need to make changes on their site’s design, content, etc.;
+- It reduces the time taken for creating and managing websites for programmers or developers as they don’t have to go through the front-end process every time they need to make changes to their site’s design, content, etc.;

-What Is the Backend Job Salary?
+What Is the Job Salary of a Back end developer?

 What Is Python Used for?